mutablelogic/go-sqlite/sys/sqlite3/README.md

 [bash] PKG_CONFIG_PATH="/usr/local/opt/sqlite/lib/pkgconfig" go test -v ./sys/sqlite3
 ```

-There are some examples in the `cmd` folder of the main repository.
+There are some examples in the `cmd` folder of the main repository on how to use
+the bindings, and various pseudo examples in this document.

+## Contributing & Distribution

+Please do file feature requests and bugs [here](https://github.com/djthorpe/go-sqlite/issues).
+The license is Apache 2 so feel free to redistribute.
+Redistributions in either source
+code or binary form must reproduce the copyright notice, and please link back to this
+repository for more information:

+> Copyright (c) 2021, David Thorpe, All rights reserved.

 ## Connection